Toothed whale: Intelligence

 Cetaceans are known to communicate and therefore are able to teach, learn, cooperate, scheme, and grieve.
 The neocortex of many species of dolphins is home to elongated spindle neurons that, prior to 2007, were known only in hominids.
 In humans, these cells are involved in social conduct, emotions, judgement, and theory of mind.
 Dolphin spindle neurons are found in areas of the brain homologous to where they are found in humans, suggesting they perform a similar function.

 Brain size was previously considered a major indicator of the intelligence of an animal.
 Since most of the brain is used for maintaining bodily functions, greater ratios of brain to body mass may increase the amount of brain mass available for more complex cognitive tasks.
 Allometric analysis indicates that mammalian brain size scales around the two-thirds or three-quarters exponent of the body mass.
 Comparison of a particular animal's brain size with the expected brain size based on such allometric analysis provides an encephalization quotient that can be used as another indication of animal intelligence.
 Sperm whales have the largest brain mass of any animal on earth, averaging 8,000 cm3 and 7.8 kg in mature males, in comparison to the average human brain which averages 1450 cm3 in mature males.
-The brain to body mass ratio in some odontocetes, such as belugas and narwhals, is second only to humans.
+The brain to body mass ratio in some odontocetes, such as porpoises, is the third largest of all mammals, after treeshrews and then humans.